Brad Pitt: Early work (1987–1993)

-After years of supporting roles in film and frequent television guest appearances, Pitt attracted wider recognition in his supporting role in Ridley Scott's 1991 road film Thelma & Louise.
-He played J.D., a small-time criminal who befriends Thelma (Geena Davis).
+Pitt attracted wider recognition in his supporting role in Ridley Scott's 1991 film Thelma & Louise.
+He plays J.D., a small-time criminal who befriends Thelma (Geena Davis).
 His love scene with Davis has been cited as the event that defined Pitt as a sex symbol.
-After Thelma & Louise, Pitt starred in the 1991 film Johnny Suede, a low-budget picture about an aspiring rock star, and the 1992 live-action/animated fantasy film Cool World, although neither furthered his career, having poor reviews and box office performance.
+Pitt subsequently starred in Johnny Suede (1991) a low-budget film about an aspiring rock star, and the live-action/animated fantasy film Cool World (1992), both of which fared poorly at the box office and with critics.

-Pitt took on the role of Paul Maclean in the 1992 biographical film A River Runs Through It, directed by Robert Redford.
-His portrayal of the character was described by Peoples Janet Mock as a career-making performance, proving that Pitt could be more than a "cowboy-hatted hunk."
-He has admitted to feeling under pressure when making the film and thought it was one of his "weakest performances ...
-It's so weird that it ended up being the one that I got the most attention for."
-Pitt believed that he benefited from working with such a talented cast and crew.
-He compared working with Redford to playing tennis with a superior player, saying "when you play with somebody better than you, your game gets better."
-In 1993, Pitt reunited with Juliette Lewis for the road film Kalifornia.
-He played Early Grayce, a serial killer and the abusive husband of Lewis' character, in a performance described by Peter Travers of Rolling Stone as "outstanding, all boyish charm and then a snort that exudes pure menace."
-Pitt also garnered attention for a brief appearance in the cult hit True Romance as a stoner named Floyd, providing comic relief to the action film.
-He capped the year by winning a ShoWest Award for Male Star of Tomorrow.
+Pitt appeared as Paul Maclean in the 1992 biographical film A River Runs Through It, directed by Robert Redford.
+Although Pitt thought his portrayal of Maclean was one of his weakest performances, the Los Angeles Times described it as a career-making performance.
+Jeff Giles of Rotten Tomatoes said Pitt's portrayal proved he could be more than a "cowboy-hatted hunk."
+In 1993, Pitt reunited with Juliette Lewis for the road film Kalifornia, playing the serial killer husband of her character.
+His performance was described by Peter Travers of Rolling Stone as "outstanding, all boyish charm and then a snort that exudes pure menace."
+Pitt also garnered attention for a brief appearance in the cult hit True Romance as a stoner named Floyd.
+He finished the year by winning a ShoWest Award for Male Star of Tomorrow.